AI-Verified Economic Analytics Pipeline

 Recession model

-The dashboard's NLP Analysis section has four charts:
+The NLP Analysis section has four charts:

 - Topic distribution over time (stacked area, shows how the conversation shifted)